Somerset Women's Centre

 Charity information: The Nelson Trust

 This project is offering support for women who have been in contact with the criminal justice system or are at risk of being in contact.
 85% of women sent to prison serve short sentences of less than six months.
-During this time their children are taken into social care, they lose their accommodation and their job, and they may be overcome by symptoms of withdrawn if they were abusing substances, poor mental health, and isolation.
-Some women attempt suicide in prison because they lost family.
+During this time their children are taken into social care, they lose their accommodation and their job.
+They may be overcome by symptoms of withdrawal if they were abusing substances, or poor mental health and isolation.
+Some women attempt suicide in prison because they lose family.

-The Somerset Women's Centre will offer community sentences as an alternative for low-risk women who would otherwise serve time in HMP East Wood Park.
-There are spaces to have probation meetings, a free crèche for children, and facilities to do washing, cooking, and a room to claim donated items such as SIM cards for mobile phones and winter coats.
-The Centre will be home to the Change Team -- a group of keyworkers, in-reach workers, and family intervention specialists in a welcoming environment
+The Somerset Women's Centre will offer community sentences as an alternative for low-risk women who would otherwise serve time in Eastwood Park Prison.
+There are spaces to have probation meetings, a free crèche for children, and facilities for washing, cooking, and a room to claim donated items such as SIM cards for mobile phones and winter coats.
+The Centre will be home to the Change Team - a group of keyworkers, in-reach workers, and family intervention specialists in a welcoming environment.

-To equip and refurbish The Nelson Trust Women's Centre in Bridgewater, Somerset.
+To equip and refurbish The Nelson Trust Women's Centre in Bridgwater, Somerset.

 Activities» Provide prison in-reach for women who are at risk of re-offending if released back to their unhealthy domestic environment.
 Diverting away from crime.

-» To provide centre based Trauma Informed, therepeutic groups for women accessing the service including; Creche, shower and sanitary items &lunch club.
+» To provide centre-based trauma-informed, therapeutic groups for women accessing the service including, creche, shower, sanitary items and lunch club.

 » End the cycle of offending, homelessness, and encounters with social services by ensuring that women can keep their tenancies and address addiction.